1990

 the traffic!'" (laughs) "It was really funny watching it all."[6]

-Ironically this incident was the reason why DM became really big in the U.S.
+Ironically this incident was the reason DM became really big in the U.S. from

-from this day onwards.
-A lot of media got aware of them what created a general
+this day onwards.
+A lot of the media became aware of them, which in turn created

 By the way - did you know that Violator is not only the most successful

-album but it is also on the top of the favourite albums in almost all polls
+album, but it is also at the top of the favourite albums in almost all polls of

-of several message-boards and fan-websites?
-Taken eight different polls together
+several message-boards and fan-websites?
+Taking eight different polls together,

-is on the last place.
+is in the last place.
 (Note that some of these polls were done before the release

 unappealing to write songs that are safe, that go nowhere, that do nothing.